fnunes9/fnunes9/README.md

-- 👋 Hi, I’m Fernanda Nunes
+- Hi, I’m Fernanda Nunes;
-- Actually having class about information system;
+- Studing about information system;
+- Looking to be part of grand projects;
 - 📫 How to reach me "nunesadm9@gmail.com"

 <!---